EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-Let's gather some information about the target system using `nmap`.
-The command should ideally include options that will provide answers to most, if not all, questions under the Reconnaissance task.
+As the first step in our enumeration process we will be gathering some information about the target system using `nmap`.
+The command used should ideally include options that will provide answers to most, if not all, questions under the Reconnaissance task.

 ```
 # Nmap 7.92 scan initiated Mon Jun 13 08:55:52 2022 as: nmap -sC -sV -sS -n -T5 -oN nmap/initial -p- 10.10.46.142